Multistability of graphene nanobubbles: Conclusion

 \section{Conclusion}

-Using the example of inert gas atoms (Ar, Kr, Xe), it has been shown that graphene nanobubbles located on flat substrates are multistable systems.
-A nanobubble can have many stable stationary states, each characterized by the number of layers \(l\) in the internal atom cluster.
-Inside the nanobubble, each atom lies within one of the layers.
-The layers have a circular, flat shape, are concentrically stacked on top of each other, and form an \(l\)-stepped pyramid with a flat top.
-Atoms within each layer lie in a single plane, with only the edge atoms displaced downwards, smoothing the stepped shape of the pyramid.
-The covering of the pyramid from above by a graphene sheet occurs due to its local stretching.
-The sheet's valence bonds are stretched only above the group of encapsulated atoms; outside this coverage zone, the sheet remains undeformed and tightly adheres to the substrate.
-The strongest stretching (up to one percent) occurs above the edges of the layers.
+Using the example of inert gas atoms (He, Ne, Ar, Kr, Xe), it has been shown that graphene nanobubbles on flat substrates exhibit multistability.
+These bubbles can adopt multiple stable stationary states, each defined by a distinct number of layers, $l$, within an internal cluster of atoms.
+Within the nanobubble, each atom is confined to one of these layers.
+The layers themselves are circular, flat, and concentrically stacked, forming an $l$-stepped pyramid with a flat top.
+While atoms within each layer occupy a single plane, the edge atoms are displaced downward, effectively smoothing the stepped profile of the pyramid.
+This pyramidal cluster is encapsulated by a locally stretched graphene sheet.
+The sheet's valence bonds elongate only directly above the group of confined atoms; outside this coverage zone, the membrane remains undeformed and tightly adhered to the substrate.
+The most significant elongation, reaching up to one percent, occurs directly above the layer edges.

-The maximum possible number of layers \(l_m\) increases monotonically with the number of internal atoms \(N_g\).
-For argon atoms, only single-layer stationary states (\(l_m=1\)) are possible for \(N_g \le 150\); for \(150 < N_g < 900\)---single-layer and double-layer states (\(l_m=2\)); for \(900 < N_g < 1800\), \(l_m=3\); for \(1800 < N_g < 2800\), \(l_m=4\); and for \(2800 < N_g < 4000\), \(l_m=5\).
-The graphene sheet, due to van der Waals interaction with the substrate, presses the cluster of encapsulated atoms to substrate, creating pressures \(P \sim 1\)~GPa.
-The highest pressure is experienced by single-layer packings of internal atoms.
-The magnitude of the pressure decreases as the number of layers increases.
+The maximum number of possible layers $l_m$ increases monotonically with the total number of encapsulated atoms, $N_g$.
+For argon atoms, only single-layer stationary states ($l_m=1$) are possible for $N_g< 145$; for $145<N_g<550$, both single-layer and double-layer states exist ($l_m=2$); for $550<N_g<1600$, triple-layer states are added ($l_m=3$); for $1600<N_g<2500$, four-layer states appear ($l_m=4$); and five-layer states ($l_m=5$) become accessible for $2500<N_g<4000$.
+The graphene membrane, through van der Waals interaction with the substrate, exerts pressure on the encapsulated atomic cluster, confining it against the substrate with pressures on the order of $P\sim 1$ GPa.
+This pressure is most pronounced for single-layer atomic packings and systematically decreases as the number of layers increases.